Share this article

-An importer making a claim for preferential tariff treatment must keep the statement on origin made out by the exporter for 4 years from the date of importation.
+An importer making a claim for preferential tariff treatment must keep the statement on origin made out by the exporter for four years from the date of importation.

-An exporter who has made out a statement on origin must keep, for 4 years from the date it was made out, a copy of the statement on origin and all other records showing that the product satisfies the requirements to get originating status (for example, suppliers’ declarations and invoices).
+An exporter who has made out a statement on origin must keep, for four years from the date it was made out, a copy of the statement on origin and all other records demonstrating that the product satisfies the requirements to obtain originating status, for example supplier’s declarations, invoices etc.

 In both cases, these records can be stored in an electronic format.

-A statement on origin for multiple shipments should give the date:
+A statement on origin for multiple shipments shall indicate 3 dates:

 A statement on origin for multiple shipments of identical products may be used as a basis for preferential tariff treatment only for those import declarations that are accepted on or between the start date and the end date indicated in the statement.

-The importer should keep the documents for the later consignments imported within the validity period for which preferential tariff treatment is claimed, on the basis the statement on origin for multiple shipments.
+The importer shall keep the commercial documents for the subsequent consignments imported within the validity period for which preferential tariff treatment is claimed on the basis the statement on origin for multiple shipments.

-The documents for later consignments do not need to have a statement on origin.
+The commercial documents for such subsequent consignments do not need to contain a statement on origin.

 ‘Importer’s knowledge’ is an option that allows the importer to claim preferential tariff treatment based on their own knowledge about the originating status of imported products.
 It can be used as an alternative to a statement on origin provided by the exporter.